 Dangers of Synthetic Opiates

 The biggest danger of synthetic opiates is an overdose.
 This is true of almost any drug, but synthetic opiate users face a high risk for overdose.
 Synthetic opiates quickly lead to addiction through rapid tolerance and the urge to gain the euphoric effects felt early in drug use.
 This is also how overdose happens.
 Without the quality of professional and accredited drug treatment, addiction to synthetic opioids causes a high risk of overdose death.
 There is no way out of this addiction without going through withdrawal.
 For safe, comfortable, secure, and supervised withdrawal, you need the help of a quality detox center.
-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida, provides healthy, safe, comfortable, and supervised detox in two licensed and accredited facilities.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida, provides healthy, safe, comfortable, and supervised detox in two licensed and accredited facilities.
 These detox programs include a highly trained professional staff working to ensure your detox completes as comfortably as possible.
 In detox, you also begin therapies needed for lasting sober recovery.
-Services of Serenity House Detox include:
+Services of Serenity House Detox & Recovery include:

 - Supervised residential detox